Epoza/Epoza/README.md

 - 👋 Hi, I’m @Epoza, a computer science student
 - 👀 I’m interested in fullstack web development as well as software engineering in general
-- 🌱 I’m currently learning TypeScript and React
+- 🌱 I’m currently learning React
 - 🔮 In the future I hope to learn Rust
 - Check out my repositories to see what I have recently created 👉 [repositories](https://github.com/Epoza?tab=repositories)
 <!---